 - (1) Amounts appearing in the Bonus column include any previously guaranteed bonuses and, in accordance with SEC guidance, also include discretionary bonus payments, while any amounts appearing in the Non-equity Incentive Plan Compensation column reflect non-discretionary bonus payments awarded under the PharmAthene Bonus Program for executive officers and other employees, i.e., any amounts that were earned by the executive officers by meeting the relevant performance objectives specified in the PharmAthene Bonus Program.
-For 2011, those performance objectives are described in our definitive proxy statement for our 2011 annual stockholders meeting and are incorporated herein by reference. - (2) Dollar amounts shown reflect the aggregate grant date fair value of stock/options computed in accordance with FASB ASC Topic 718 (formerly FAS 123R).
-The fair value was estimated using the assumptions detailed in Note 12 to the Company's Consolidated Financial Statements included in our Annual Reports on Form 10-K for the fiscal years ended December 31, 2011 and 2010, respectively.
+For 2012, those performance objectives are described in the section "Compensation Discussion and Analysis" above. - (2) Dollar amounts shown reflect the aggregate grant date fair value of stock/options computed in accordance with FASB ASC Topic 718 (formerly FAS 123R).
+The fair value was estimated using the assumptions detailed in Note 2 to the Company's Consolidated Financial Statements included in our Annual Reports on Form 10-K for the fiscal years ended December 31, 2012 and 2011, respectively.
 The material terms of each grant are described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End table" below. - (3) Mr. Richman was appointed our President and Chief Operating Officer on March 25, 2010, our interim Chief Executive Officer on May 2, 2010 and our Chief Executive Officer on October 20, 2010.
 He became a director of PharmAthene on May 17, 2010.
-Mr. Richman did not receive any compensation for his service in his capacity as director.
-At December 31, 2009, Mr. Richman was our Senior Vice President, Business Development and Strategic Planning. - (4) Dr. Fuerst was appointed our Senior Vice President and Chief Scientific Officer in April 2010 and became our Executive Vice President and Chief Scientific Officer in December 2010. - (5) As Mr. Karp was not a Named Executive Officer in 2010, his summary compensation information for 2010 has been omitted from this table.
+Mr. Richman did not receive any compensation for his service in his capacity as director. - (4) Ms. Chang was appointed our Senior Vice President and Chief Financial Officer in November 2011.
+As Ms. Chang was not a Named Executive Officer in 2011 and 2010, her summary compensation information for those years has been omitted from this table. - (5) As Mr. Karp was not a Named Executive Officer in 2010, his summary compensation information for 2010 has been omitted from this table. - (6) As Ms. Cook was not a Named Executive Officer in 2011 and 2010, her summary compensation information for those years has been omitted from this table. - (7) Dr. Fuerst was appointed our Senior Vice President and Chief Scientific Officer in April 2010 and became our Executive Vice President and Chief Scientific Officer in December 2010.
+Dr. Fuerst resigned from the Company in October 2012.
+Amounts under "All Other Compensation" for 2012 include severance payments of \$159,821, of which \$53,274 was paid in 2012 and \$106,547 was paid in 2013.
+In addition, the amount includes payments for housing and accrued vacation aggregating \$18,599.